seanyyoo/typescript-react-redux-test/README.md

 | ------------- |:-------------:| -----:| -----:  |
 | Leanne Graham      | Sincere@april.biz | Gwenborough |   Romaguera-Crona |

-3. Make the rows clickable.
+**Feature 3.** Make the rows clickable.
 When a row is clicked, the website should show the user's posts.
 You can utilize this api, `https://jsonplaceholder.typicode.com/posts?userId=1` for retrieve a user's posts.

 <h3>Leanne Graham's Posts:</h3>